nearform/angular-patterns-workshop/apps/slides/slides/movie-list.md

 # Step 4: Trying it out

-You can view the results of your work by visiting the page in your browser.
+You can view the results of your work by visiting the page in your browser

 It should look similar to the following: